Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 ### 10. Install and Enable Fail2ban

 Protect against brute-force attacks on your SSH port.

+1. **Open a Terminal** from your remote desktop (R-click on the desktop > Open Terminal Here) or via your existing BitVise SSH session.

 ```bash
 # Install and enable fail2ban